top of page

 Round 1: Application Submission

 We want to get to know you!
 This application is so we can get a glimpse of your personality and prior experience.
 The questions we ask you are designed to get to know you, your strengths and weaknesses, team compatibility, and coach-ability.
 We encourage you to use this opportunity to answer authentically and to not just put down answers that you think we want to hear.
-You will need to include three items to have a complete application: The application form, a 1-2 page response to our essay prompts, and a head-shot of yourself (senior photo, vacation photo, or anything you believe might convey your creativity, individuality, or personality).
-Send those items to tamumocktrial@gmail.com by our deadline of September 4th at 5 PMAfter we have received all applications we will review them, and make the first round of cuts.
-You will be notified by the end of the day on September 5th if you have made it to the next round.
+You will need to include two items to have a complete application: The application form and a 1-3 page response to our essay prompts.

 Round 2: Auditions